 In most cases, the people having a conflict choose their mediator together and decide what qualifications the mediator should have.

 For example, the mediator can be a professional specialized in a field related to the conflict, such as an accountant, engineer or a psychologist, lawyer or notary.
 The mediator can also be a volunteer in a citizen mediation centre, such as the community mediation services offered by some YMCAs in Quebec.

 A certified mediator has received training recognized by the Ministère de la Justice (department of justice).
 For some kinds of cases, the mediator must be certified.
 This is the case for family mediation (for example, disputes concerning separation, child custody and support payments).
 Mediators for small claims court must also be certified.

 Using a certified mediator can be a good idea even in cases where you don’t need a certified mediator.
-For example, certified mediators can do these things:
+For example, certified mediators:

-- Share their specialized knowledge and mediation experience with you.
+- Can share their specialized knowledge and mediation experience with you.

-- Follow a code of ethics and have insurance to cover mistakes they make (liability insurance).
+- Must follow a code of ethics and have insurance to cover mistakes they make (liability insurance).

-- With a few exceptions, even a court can’t force a mediator to repeat what was said during mediation.
+- Can ensure confidentiality, with a few exceptions, even a court can’t force a mediator to repeat what was said during mediation.

 Where to find a mediator

 In the case of separation, divorce or a disagreement about child custody or support, parents of dependent children can have a number of hours of free mediation.